Mohamed-Samy26/React-My-Reads/README.md

 ## Home page

-The main landing page with the current state of books and ability to change its shelf or remove completely it from the dropdown menu
+#### The main landing page with the current state of books and ability to change its shelf or remove completely it from the dropdown menu

 <br>
  <img src="Screenshots/main.png" alt="Main" width=800 height= 450 />
 <br>

+#### The user can add new books using the `+` button

 <br>
  <img src="Screenshots/2.png" alt="Main" width=800 height= 450 />
 <br>